Ontario Increases Mental Health Funding to Support Students at Fleming College and Trent University

 Funding will be used to expand access to critical services during COVID-19

-- To ensure postsecondary students have access to the mental health services and supports they need, the government is providing Sir Sanford Fleming College with $336,826 and Trent University with $359,068.
+- To ensure postsecondary students have access to the mental health services and supports they need, the government is providing Sir Sandford Fleming College with $336,826 and Trent University with $359,068.

 - Over the last several years the mental health needs of postsecondary students have increased dramatically in Ontario.
 According to the last National College Health Assessment survey of the Canadian student population (2019):

 - 52 per cent of students reported feeling depressed, compared to 46 per cent in 2016.

 - 69 per cent experienced anxiety.

 - 12 per cent of Canada’s students had considered suicide, compared to 14 per cent in 2016.

 - 2.8 per cent of students reported having attempted suicide.